mattdm/bevy_mapengine/README.md

 more on the UI and things like correlating clicks to tiles.

 With Bevy Tilemap, tiles are added to a data structure held by the Tilemap itself.
-Here instead each cell is actually an Entity in Bevy.
+Here, instead, each cell is actually an Entity in Bevy.

 Who are you then?
 -----------------

 Not a Bevy expert, nor a Rust one.
 Just wanted to make something for myself, and hopefully useful to others as well.
+The Bevy project's current development focus areas aren't really on 2D tile-based games, and so this is one attempt to make things as easy as possible with what we have.

+So, not all of my ideas here are going to be the best ones.
+And behind the scenes, there will be a lot of kludges.
+But hopefully putting this out there as an example can demonstrate use cases and needs and end up making Bevy better for everyone.

 License
 -------